auth0/laravel-auth0/docs/Users.md

 })->middleware('auth');
 ```

-## Custom User Models and Repositories
+## Custom User Repositories

 The Auth0 Laravel SDK uses the repository pattern to allow the abstraction of potential database operations.
 This pattern is useful for building completely custom integrations that fit your application's needs.

 ### Creating a User Repository

-Creating a repository is simple: it must implement the `Auth0\Laravel\Auth\User\RepositoryContract` interface, and include two methods:
+Creating a repository is simple: it must implement the `Auth0\Laravel\UserRepositoryContract` interface, and include two methods:

-- `fromSession()` is used to retrieve a user from the application's session.
+-   `fromSession()` to construct a model for an authenticated user.
-- `fromAccessToken` is used to retrieve a user from an access token.
+-   `fromAccessToken` to construct a model representing an access token request.

 The default implementation looks like this: